 3. Hardening and Softening of Borders in European Integration Enlargement

 4. Liberal Arts Education in Europe: Making or Breaking Borders

 5. Study and Work Experiences across the Border: their Impact on Cross-border Careers

 6. Foreign Students and Graduates in European Border Regions

 9. The Atelier Glasschilderkunst F. Nicolas en Zonen in Roermond (NL) (1855-1968) and the Revival of Stained Glass Production in Western Europe in the 19th and 20th Century

 10. All Together or All Alone?
 How Demographic and Digital Trends affect Socialisation and Isolation at Work

 11. Linguistic and Cultural Borders: Transparent or Not

 13. The Impact of Borders on the Effectiveness of Active Ownership by European Asset Owners

-Projects 7 (The Role of EU Agencies in the Management and Guarding of Borders in the EU) and 8 (Mining at the Border: the Transnational Space of the Domaniale Mijn in the 19th and 20th Century) are still subject to final approval and will be launched at a later stage if approved.
+Project 7, The Role of EU Agencies in the Management and Guarding of Borders in the EU, is still subject to final approval and will be launched at a later stage if approved.